top of page

 2. Understand The Overlap of Roofing And Solar Warranties

-Although most solar panels have a 25-year production warranty, installing new PV systems can sometimes void a homeowner’s roofing warranty.
-Similarly, repairing roofs with existing PV systems can sometimes void whatever warranty protection the panel manufacturer or original installer provides.
+Although most solar panels have a 25-year production warranty, installing new PV systems can sometimes inadvertently void a homeowner’s existing roofing warranty.
+Conversely, performing roof repairs on homes with existing solar arrays can sometimes void the panel manufacturer’s or original solar installer’s warranty protection.

 3. Create Roofing and Solar Marketing Materials